SzLeaves/beauty-dark-i3/readme.md

 * redshift (used to set color temperature)
 * pulseaudio (pavucontrol)
 * blueman (blueman-manager)
+* gnome-keyring (password keyring manager, some applications to use it)

 ## Other Applications
 * Gnome clocks (clock and timer)